Orthocenter, Centroid, Circumcenter and Incenter of a Triangle

 The centroid is the point of intersection of the three medians.

 A median is each of the straight lines that joins the midpoint of a side with the opposite vertex

 The centroid divides each median into two segments, the segment joining the centroid to the vertex multiplied by two is equal to the length of the line segment joining the midpoint to the opposite side.

 The circumcenter is the point of intersection of the three perpendicular bisectors.

 A perpendicular bisectors of a triangle is each line drawn perpendicularly from its midpoint.

-The circumcenter is the center of the circle inscribed in the triangle.
+The circumcenter is the center of a triangle's circumcircle (circumscribed circle).

 The incenter is the point of intersection of the three angle bisectors.